UDST/choicemodels/CONTRIBUTING.md

 - Make sure all the tests are passing

-- Update the version number (e.g. from 0.2.dev8 to 0.2) in `setup.py` and the top-level `__init__.py`
+- Update the version number (e.g. from 0.2.dev8 to 0.2) in `setup.py` and `choicemodels/__init__.py`

-- Update `CHANGELOG.md`, collapsing the sections for development releases into a single, reorganized list
+- Update `CHANGELOG.md`, collapsing development release sections into a single, reorganized list

 - Check if updates are needed to `README.md` and to the documentation source files

-- Build the documentation (DETAILS TK)
+- Rebuild the documentation webpages (DETAILS TK)

 - Open a pull request to the master branch

 - Merge the pull request

-- Create a tag for the release
+- Tag the release on Github

 - Update the Python Package Index (DETAILS TK)